danielraffel/raindrop-to-ghost-sync/README.md

 ### 🔁 Updating the Function

-If you make changes to index.js, re-deploy using:
+If you make changes to index.js, re-deploy using YOUR_REGION:
 ```
 gcloud functions deploy raindropToGhostSync \
   --gen2 \